praneth-sai/APT/README.md

-# Automating Penetration Tool
+# Automatated Penetration Testing

-## Description
+# Summary
 This application automates most of the penetration testing tasks using the command line.
-It automates information gathering of DNS, Emails, WHOIS, Files, social media (Using Google Dorking), Scans for live hosts, Port scanning, Vulnerability assessment as per OWASP standard, Brute-force attack, Scans for Web site security as well.
+It automates information gathering of DNS, e-mails, WHOIS, files, social media (Using Google Dorking), scans for live hosts, port scanning, vulnerability assessment as per OWASP standards, brute-force attacks, and scans for Website security as well.

 This application can be used only on "Kali Linux", it will not work on other Linux versions unless you install all the required tools manually.

+# How it works
+APT uses Python to create an automated framework to use industry standard tools (such as preinstalled kali tools, OWASP ZAP and Nmap etc) to perform repeatable, well-designed procedures with anticipated results to create an easily understandable report listing vulnerabilities detected within the web application.

 ## Information Gathering
   ```DNS